 Third, cultural relevancy is equity building for your brand within the target audience.
 Minus equity, millennials will have no issues leaving your brand for the next hot thing arriving in the market.
 The goal for your brand is determining the overlap between consumer and brand culture.

-Determining the factors above require a time investment, with no perfected formula of the exact steps to be taken by brands in order to achieve Editorial Authority.
+Determining the factors above require a time investment, with no perfect formula of the exact steps to be taken by brands in order to achieve Editorial Authority.
 In the end, each brand is unique.
 There exist vastly different fans, products, and messages.
 Here are a few key tips for your brand and where it could begin its loyalty strategy:

 The Modernization Method